Optimized Speculative Sampling for GPU Hardware Accelerators: Method

 Our optimization of speculative sampling is designed for parallel heterogeneous hardware accelerators, such as NVIDIA GPUs, which are widely employed to perform inference on large scale models.
 Similar to the approaches described in~\citet{ryoo2008optimization} and~\citet{dao2022flashattention}, we aim to redistribute the speculative sampling workload across threads and thread blocks.
 We load chunks of inputs from HBM to SRAM and make the necessary computations with respect to this input chunk before writing the final result back to HBM.

 We notice that the intermediate elements needed for speculative sampling can be computed concurrently within thread blocks and are largely independent of other thread blocks.
 Specifically, we can compute $(\tau_{c}(x))_{x\in\mathcal{V}}$ and parts of \autoref{eq:max-norm} in parallel.
 The kernel is tiled~\cite{lam1991tiling}, such that each thread block computes a tile of $n$ elements from each matrix at once.
-Threads within a block jointly load segments of the probability matrices $p(x|x_{x<i+c})$ and $q(x|x_{<i+c})$, whose full dimensions are $B\times \gamma\times\lvert\mathcal{V}\rvert$, into SRAM, effectively distributing the overhead of load latency, as discussed in more detail in~\citet{ryoo2008optimization}. $B$ denotes the batch size used during speculative decoding.
+Threads within a block jointly load segments of the probability matrices $p(x|x_{x<i+c})$ and $q(x|x_{<i+c})$, whose full dimensions are $B\times \gamma\times\lvert\mathcal{V}\rvert$, into SRAM, effectively distributing the overhead of load latency \cite{ryoo2008optimization}. $B$ denotes the batch size used during speculative decoding.

 \autoref{fig:approach} illustrates the details of our approach.
 The overall workload is distributed across a two-dimensional grid of batch size $B$ and number of draft tokens $\gamma$.
 The vocabulary $\mathcal{V}$ is partitioned into disjoint subsets $\{\mathcal{V}_k \}_{k=1}^K$, where $K=\ceil{\lvert\mathcal{V}\rvert / n}$ and $\ceil{\cdot}$ is the ceiling function.
 Each thread in a block performs operations on the sub-vocabulary $\mathcal{V}_k$ within its corresponding tile.
 The results in each tile $k$ are obtained in three steps. \circled{\textbf{1}}The domains of the probability density functions $p(x|x_{i+c})$ and $q(x|x_{i+c})$ are restricted to the sub-vocabulary $\mathcal{V}_k$ and the restricted functions are denoted as ${p}_k(x)$ and ${q}_k(x)$, respectively.
 All function values of ${p}_k(x)$ and ${q}_k(x)$ are loaded from HBM to SRAM.